twilio/twilio-voice-react-native/docs/twilio-voice-react-native.call_class.disconnect_method.md

 Promise&lt;void&gt;

-- Resolves when the call has disconnected.
+A `Promise` that - Resolves when the call has disconnected. - Rejects if the native layer cannot disconnect the call.